2/6 Geoffrey Wheeler's affectionate look at one of Scotland's last variety venues.

 If you could speak to a writer who changed your life, what would you say?

-3/8 Looking at predatory skills of whales, dolphins, tuna, shark and rapier-nosed billfish.
+3/8 Looking at the hunting skills of whales, dolphins, tuna, shark and rapier-nosed billfish.
 (R)

 Bob Monkhouse's life and career told through films, TV shows, letters and memorabilia.
 (R)